marisacasillas/chatterlab/content/positions.md

 ### Lab manager

 We are hiring a new lab manager!
-[Kennedy Casey](https://kennedycasey.github.io/), our inaugural LM is off to grad school and we are so so lucky to have worked with her.
+[Kennedy Casey](https://kennedycasey.github.io/), our inaugural LM, is off to grad school and we are so so lucky to have worked with her.
 Perhaps you're our next dream lab manager?
 Please find job details [here](https://docs.google.com/document/d/1AZxkQaq-5_pa_KK1VIJjAMtgJWh78Sapmp0f64Dzn6M/edit?usp=sharing) and feel free to reach out to Dr. Casillas with any questions.

 ### PhD students